Macuyiko/blog/content/2020/2020_11_cellular_exploration4.md

 <div src="/iframes/cellular4/index-initial.html"
 	class="toggle" scrolling="no" frameborder="0" width="660" height="460"></div>

-Obviously, this is not perfect yet (you'll not that sand stacks on top of water), but before we fix that, there are a couple of other things to take care of.
+Obviously, this is not perfect yet (you'll note that sand stacks on top of water), but before we fix that, there are a couple of other things to take care of.
 First of all, take a look at what happens if we drop water:

 ![A horizontal gap pattern appears](/images/2020/water1.gif)

-Not only does the water not flow naturally, it also creates a strange horizontal gap pattern.
+Not only does the water not flow naturally (it jumps to the right end), it also creates a strange horizontal gap pattern.
 The reason why this happens is due to the order by which we go over the columns in each row:

 ```javascript
 visit_grid(func) {